MT-Eurythmia/HungryGames/README.md

 are 10 players waiting).
 The maximum waiting time is 5 minutes, if there are not enough players (still more than 3) but 5 minutes were waited, a new game will start anyway. -->

-The game computes a metric named the last-20 minutes average time to get 30 players.
-The countdown is initially set to this value (with a maximum of 5 minutes, which will be typically used unless there are more than 6 players a minute).
-Every time a new players connects, the countdown is decreased by 5% of its initial value, unless the countdown is below 20% of its initial value.